obynonwane/zkevm_partners_node_version/README.md

  Install golang on your os: [See installation](https://go.dev/doc/install)

-### Project setup run below script to clone the repository
+### Run below script to clone the repository to your working directory

 ```
 git clone https://github.com/obynonwane/zkevm_partners_node_version.git